OurVoiceUSA/HelloVoter/README.md

     export NEO4J_HOST=<your neo4j server>
     export NEO4J_USER=<your neo4j user>
     export NEO4J_PASS=<your neo4j password>
+    export REDIS_URL=redis://<redis server>:<redis port>
     export DEBUG=1
     EOF

+NOTE: Providing a `REDIS_URL` is encouraged, but not required.
+It's used for enqueuing certain tasks as background jobs to improve performance for the UI.
+Configuring it is very highly recommended on large databases (1 million adresses or more).

 Then, install dependancies with `npm install`, source in the configuration with `source .env`, and start with `npm start`.